Batman.Object

 Batman automatically memoizes the return value of accessors, and will not re-execute the body until one of the accessor's sources changes.
 If you need the accessor to recalculate every time the property is gotten, pass

-to access properties they use for computation
+getto access properties they use for computation

 Batman tracks an accessor's sources by adding a global hook to all

-whether or not the code occurs in an accessor body, but it is critical to do so in accessors so the sources of the accessor can be tracked.- Accessors can create memory leaks or performance bottlenecks
+gets done, so if you don't usegetto access properties on objects, Batman can't know that that property is a source of the property your accessor defines, so it can't recompute that property when the source property changes.
+All properties onBatman.Objectshould be accessed usinggetandsetwhether or not the code occurs in an accessor body, but it is critical to do so in accessors so the sources of the accessor can be tracked.- Accessors can create memory leaks or performance bottlenecks

 If you return a brand new object, say by merging a number of

-s or doing any sort of major and complete re-computation, you run the risk of creating performance problems.
-This is because accessors can be called frequently and unpredictably, as they are recomputed every time one of their sources changes and for every call toset
+Batman.Sets or doing any sort of major and complete re-computation, you run the risk of creating performance problems.
+This is because accessors can be called frequently and unpredictably, as they are recomputed every time one of their sources changes and for every call toset.
+Instead of recomputing expensive things every time the accessor is called, try to use objects which do smart re-computation using observers.
+Practically, this translates to using things likenew SetUnion(@get('setA'), @get('setB'))instead of@get('setA').merge(@get('setB'))in an accessor body, sinceSetUnionwill observe its constituents and update itself when they change, instead of themergeresulting in the accessor recomputing every timesetAorsetBchanged. - zero: create a

 -